Learning Domain- and Class-Disentangled Prototypes for Domain-Generalized EEG Emotion Recognition: Experimental Results

-In the proposed model, the architecture of the shallow feature extractor $f_g(\cdot)$ is designed as: input layer (310) - hidden layer (64) - LeakyRelu activation ($\alpha=0.01$) - hidden layer (64) -nLeakyRelu activation ($\alpha=0.01$) - output layer (64).
-The architecture of the domain/class feature decoupler $f_d(\cdot)/f_c(\cdot)$ are designed as: input layer (64) - hidden layer (64) - Relu activation - hidden layer (64) - Relu activation - output layer (64).
-The architecture of the domain/class discriminator $D_d(\cdot)/D_c(\cdot)$ are designed as: input layer (64) - hidden layer (64) - Dropout layer($p=0.25$) - hidden layer (64) - Sigmoid activation - output layer (64).
-In the Multi-Domain Aggregation module, we set the number of aggregated superdomains to 4.
-In Eq.\ref{Eq:12}, the upper/lower thresholdupper ($\alpha_h/\alpha_l$) of the prototype update weight parameter are set to 0.8/0.2, and the hyperparameter $p$ is set to 2.
-The $\beta$ in Eq.\ref{Eq:18} is set to 0.01.
-All models are executed under the following configuration: Python=3.8, CUDA=11.8, PyTorch=2.0.0, Numpy=1.24.3, Scikit-learn=0.22.1, NVIDIA GeForce RTX 3090.
+In the proposed model, the architecture of the shallow feature extractor $f_g(\cdot)$ consists of an input layer with 310 units, followed by two fully connected hidden layers with 64 units each.
+LeakyReLU activations with a negative slope of $\alpha=0.01$ are applied after each hidden layer, and the output dimension is set to 64.
+The domain and class feature decouplers, denoted as $f_d(\cdot)$ and $f_c(\cdot)$, share the same network structure.
+Each decoupler includes an input layer of 64 units, two hidden layers of 64 units with ReLU activations, and an output layer of 64 units.
+Similarly, the domain and class discriminators $D_d(\cdot)$ and $D_c(\cdot)$ adopt identical architectures.
+Each discriminator consists of an input layer with 64 units, followed by a hidden layer with 64 units, a dropout layer with a dropout rate of $p=0.25$, another hidden layer with 64 units, and a sigmoid-activated output layer with 64 units.
+In the Multi-Domain Aggregation module, the number of aggregated superdomains is set to 4.
+For the adaptive prototype updating strategy in Eq.~\ref{Eq:weight update parameter}, the upper and lower bounds of the update weight are set to $\alpha_h=0.8$ and $\alpha_l=0.2$, respectively, and the decay hyperparameter $p$ is set to 2.
+The weighting factor $\alpha$ and $\beta$ in Eq.~\ref{Eq:MAT loss} is fixed to 1.0 and 0.02.
+All experiments are conducted using Python 3.8 with CUDA 11.8 and PyTorch 2.0.0.
+Additional dependencies include NumPy 1.24.3 and Scikit-learn 0.22.1.
+All models are trained and evaluated on an NVIDIA GeForce RTX 3090 GPU.